Experts: ‘avoid vicious cycles of anxiety’

 - Should under-18s get the news from an adult whom they trust rather than read it themselves?

 - Put away your phone and your screens.
 Find a patch of open air outside or by a window.
 Gather some paper, paints, pencils, or pens.
 Set a timer and draw, design, or paint for 90 minutes.
 Take a photo of the image you are proudest of and share it on Instagram.

 Some People Say...

 “Never let the future disturb you.
 You will meet it, if you have to, with the same weapons of reason which today arm you against the present.”Marcus Aurelius (AD121-180), Roman emperor and philosopher

 - The science generally agrees on the following points.
 Firstly, mental health disorders are on the rise amongst children.
 Since 2004, there has been a significant increase in the number of young people with emotional disorders – especially, anxiety and depression.
 Secondly, anxiety is contagious – like a virus.
 A 2014 study found that people feel empathetic stress when watching someone else in distress.

 - What do we not know?

 - There is a still a huge question mark over why some people can thrive under stress while others find it unbearable.
 Personalities, such as Bear Grylls or Winston Churchill, in their different ways, love a crisis.
-However, they perform notably less well in ordinary life.
+But they perform notably less well in ordinary life.
 For others, the duller life is, the better.
 They want a calm and regular routine.
 Why is this?
 Nobody knows.

 - This advice was given by a group of psychologists, including some from Oxford University, called Emerging Minds.
 It aims to reduce mental health problems experienced by children and teenagers.

-- In this instance, an ordered way of doing things.
+- An ordered way of doing things.